National Portrait Gallery, London: Early 21st century

 The second extension was funded by Sir Christopher Ondaatje and a £12m Heritage Lottery Fund grant, and was designed by the London-based architects Edward Jones and Jeremy Dixon.
 The Ondaatje Wing opened in 2000 and occupies a narrow space of land between the two 19th-century buildings of the National Gallery and the National Portrait Gallery, and is notable for its immense, two-storey escalator which takes visitors to the earliest part of the collection, the Tudor portraits.

 In January 2008, the Gallery received its largest single donation to date, a £5m gift from the US billionaire Randy Lerner.

 In January 2012, Catherine, Duchess of Cambridge, announced the National Portrait Gallery as one of her official patronages.
 Her portrait was unveiled in January 2013.
 The gallery holds nearly 20 portraits of Harriet Martineau and her brother James Martineau, whose great-nephew Francis Martineau Lupton was the Duchess's great-great-grandfather.

 Bodelwyddan Castle's partnership with the National Portrait Gallery came to an end in 2017 after its funding was cut by Denbighshire County Council.

 In June 2017 it was announced that the NPG has been awarded funding of £9.4 million from the Heritage Lottery Fund towards its major transformation programme Inspiring People, the Gallery's biggest ever development.
 The Gallery had already raised over £7m of its £35.5m target.
 The building works were scheduled to start in 2020.

 In October 2019, a group of semi-naked environmental campaigners were drenched in fake oil, in the Ondaatje Wing main hall, as part of a protest against BP's sponsorship of a collection of pieces in the gallery.
-The protest performance piece, which was entitled Crude Truth, involve a clothed protester reciting a monologue in which they called upon arts organisations to sever ties with companies "funding extinction".
+The protest performance piece, which was entitled Crude Truth, involved a clothed protester reciting a monologue in which they called upon arts organisations to sever ties with companies "funding extinction".
 Three activists covered in black liquid lay down for about five minutes on a plastic sheet before standing up again, wiping themselves down with towels, and cleaning up after themselves.
 The action, which was applauded by onlookers, passed uninterrupted.